When Rights are Denied (Grades 9 -12)

 This program challenges students to witness a range of historical and contemporary world events as examples of what happen when human rights are denied.
 Charters and declarations help to protect our human rights but require ongoing vigilance to prevent grave violations.
 Together, we investigate primary and secondary sources of evidence and interact in dialogue exercises to explore our own concepts of freedom and discrimination.

-Students learn the central concept of inherent human dignity and how its denial has been used to justify serious human rights violations.
+Learn the central concept of inherent human dignity and how its denial has been used to justify serious human rights violations followed by mass atrocities.

-Students participate in a film activity on the little-known story of anti-Semitism in Canada from about 1930 to 1945 in Examining the Holocaust on Level 4.
+Participate in a film activity on the little-known story of anti-Semitism in Canada from 1930 to 1945 in Examining the Holocaust on Level 4.